 Veritex and IBT may amend the reorganization agreement and each party may waive its right to require the other party to adhere to any term or condition of the reorganization agreement.
-However, the merger consideration to be received by the shareholders of IBT pursuant to the terms of the reorganization agreement may nc be decreased nor any other amendment be made that adversely affects the rights of the IBT shareholders after the approval of the reorganization agreement by the IBT shareholders.
+However, the merger consideration to be received by the shareholders of IBT pursuant to the terms of the reorganization agreement may not be decreased nor any other amendment be made that adversely affects the rights of the IBT shareholders after the approval of the reorganization agreement by the IBT shareholders without further approval by the IBT shareholders.